irmen/Pyro4/docs/source/servercode.rst

 - ``session``: a new instance is created for every new proxy connection.
 This is the default.
 - ``percall``: a new instance is creaded for every single method call.

+.. sidebar:: note on instance creation

+    When you register a class in this way, be aware that Pyro only creates an actual instance of it when it is first needed.
+If nobody connects to the deamon requesting the services of this class, no instance will ever be created.

 Normally Pyro will simply use a default parameterless constructor call to create the instance.
 If you need special initialization or the class's init method requires parameters, you have to specify an ``instance_creator`` callable as well.
 Pyro will then use that to create an instance of your class.